 A Higher Call

-From our holistic Integrated Lawyer Training program to clinical opportunities, externships, academic centers, our students have the advantage of experiencing hands-on legal work while pursuing their legal studies.
-Regent Law alumni—who secure jobs in private practice, judicial clerkships, government and corporate positions, and public service organizations—are employed at rates that are competitive with the national average.
+From our holistic Integrated Lawyer Training program to clinical opportunities, externships, and academic centers, our students have the advantage of experiencing hands-on legal work while pursuing their legal studies.
+Regent Law alumni, who secure jobs in private practice, judicial clerkships, government and corporate positions, and public service organizations, are employed at rates that are competitive with the national average.

 "Top 10 Faculty in the Nation"

 2013 Princeton Review

 - Bar Pass Rates

 - Academic Success Program